Email Us

 4. Communication: The powered-up RFID tag now has sufficient energy to respond to the reader.
 It sends back a unique identification number or other data stored in its IC, using the same frequency as the reader's radio waves.

-5. Reception by the reader: The handheld UHF RFID reader detects the response from the tag using its built-in antenna.
+5. Reception by the reader: The handheld UHF reader detects the response from the tag using its built-in antenna.
 It processes the received data and can display the information on its screen or transmit it to a connected system.

 6. Multiple tag handling: The reader can scan multiple tags simultaneously within its range, allowing the identification of multiple items without requiring individual scanning.